openshift/enhancements/enhancements/installer/kubevirt-ipi.md

     - Pods network option
-        -(OCP gap) The ports 22623/22624 that are used by MCS are blocked on the pods network and prevent from the nodes to pull ignition and updates.
+        -(OCP gap) The ports 22623/22624 that are used by MCS are blocked on the pods network and prevent from the nodes to pull Ignition config and updates.
         - (KubeVirt gap) Interface binding - Currently the only supported binding on the pods network is masquerade which means that all nodes are behind NAT, each VM behind the NAT of his own pod.
-        - (OpenShift/KubeVirt gap) Static IP - Currently OpenShift assumes that node's IP addresses are static, and the VM egress IP is always the pod IP which is changing every time the VM restarts (and new pod is being created).
+        - (OpenShift/KubeVirt gap) Static IP - OpenShift assumes that node's IP addresses are static, but KubeVirt VMs change IP between restarts.

     - Secondary network option (MULTUS)